Updated July 14, 2026

 At the same time, Deloitte's 2025 Connected Consumer study reports that 53% of surveyed consumers already test or regularly use generative AI in daily life.
 People now encounter AI-generated copy, images, and videos in various aspects of their daily lives, not just in brand campaigns.
 This makes AI feel more normal.
 It also means people notice when AI-generated content from a brand feels cheap or untrustworthy.
 To maintain trust, brands must be transparent when AI is involved and ensure that the output meets the same quality standards as human work.

 Targeting strategies and business optimization also benefit from AI adoption.
-For example, AI tools can scan large sets of customer data to identify valuable audience groups based on past revenue or conversion rates.
+AI tools can scan large sets of customer data to identify valuable audience groups based on past revenue or conversion rates.
 Teams can then adjust ad spend so that more budget is allocated to the ads that perform best.
-S&P Global reports that 60% of organizations investing in AI now have implemented genAI.

 AI scales speed and consistency.
 It automates repetitive tasks and highlights key findings, allowing teams to focus on informed decision-making.
 Where it goes wrong is when speed beats judgment or when customers feel tricked.

 Many customers see value in AI when it saves time or clarifies options.
 Resistance spikes when AI operates in the background or supplants human judgment in critical moments.
-Let's look at a few key points generating friction.
+The most common friction points fall into five buckets:

 The fix, however, is not “less AI," because there are obvious benefits of AI.
 It's more honest AI disclosure and better guardrails that will lower resistance.